China's environment ministry blocks hydro project

 "If this company doesn't build, then another might have to, because this is a state planning requirement," he said.

-China's dam program slowed after completion of the Three Gorges Project, the world's biggest hydropower plant, about a decade ago, with leaders concerned about human, financial and environmental costs.
+China's dam programme slowed after completion of the Three Gorges Project, the world's biggest hydropower plant, about a decade ago, with leaders concerned about human, financial and environmental costs.

-But with an ambitious nuclear-power program delayed, a greater reliance on hydropower is seen as a good way to cut smog.
+But with an ambitious nuclear-power programme delayed, a greater reliance on hydropower is seen as a good way to cut smog.

 An aim to raise total hydropower capacity to 290 GW by the end of 2015 was met a year early, and according to a "strategic energy action plan" last year, capacity will be raised to 350 GW by 2020.